 Finally, associate clients to the SSID of the network.
-The Access-Request is sent to the external NAC server.
-The NAC server matches the MAC address of the user with one of the MAC addresses in the End-System Group (that was created earlier) and sends an Access-Accept with a Filter-ID Enterprise User.
-The ExtremeCloud IQ Controller Access Control engine ignores the Filter-ID and applies the Default Auth Role that was configured under Network Settings.
+The Access-Request is sent to the ExtremeCloud IQ Site Engine Access Control Engine.
+The Access Control Engine matches the MAC address of the user with one of the MAC addresses in the End-System Group (that was created earlier) and sends an Access-Accept with a Filter-ID Enterprise User.
+The ExtremeCloud IQ Controller applies the Enterprise User Role instead of the Default Auth Role that was configured under Network Settings.